 3 Natural Habitat

-Australia is also home to rainforests, national parks and open plains, the perfect setting for memorable walks.
+The rainforests, national parks and open plains are also famous in Australia, and are the perfect setting for memorable walks.

-Australia is the perfect place to sunbathe on incredible beaches, dive on the Great Barrier Reef and experience wildlife.
+Australia is the ideal place to sunbathe on incredible beaches, dive on the Great Barrier Reef and experience wildlife.

 Along the coast, explore vast islands, ancient forests and the natural wonder of the Great Barrier Reef.